vspw/ranger_automation_assist/README.md

 Access objects have a type and an associated boolean flag which represents whether a user or group has privileges for the said type.
 Eg: type can be read, and isAllowed flag can be set to true of false.

-###Classes used to parse the json responses from Ranger REST calls
+### Classes used to parse the JSON responses from Ranger REST calls
 - RangerPolicyResponse.java
 The json responses from Ranger REST API are parsed into this object in java.
 This object further comprises of objects such as Resources, PolicyItem etc. to accurately represent a Ranger Policy.
 - Resources.java